-Using Cybersecuirty KPIs to Generate Results
+Using Cybersecuirty Key Performance Indicators (KPIs) to Generate Results

 Long before the pandemic, cybersecurity was already a major cause for concern among small and large businesses alike.
 Many had already invested in cybersecurity risk management, with key pioneers seeing a significant return on their investments using cybersecurity KPIs.
 At the onset of the pandemic, cybersecurity incidents reached an all-time high, thanks to the rapid adoption of cloud computing and the shift to digital.
 The push to offer remote working, online shopping, and virtual learning saw many new players move to the cloud.
 This exposed them to several vulnerabilities due to a lack of awareness and limited resources to counter common attacks.